 Patron Eligibility and Registration

-Anybody is welcome to use the library and its resources, however anybody under the age of 18 must be accompanied by an adult.
+Anybody is welcome to use the library and its resources, however visitors under the age of 18 must be accompanied by an adult.
 For people seeking to check out library materials or use subscription e-resources off-site, it is necessary to obtain a library card.

 Library Card Policies and Lending Rules

-- Library members may request books according to the their patron category privileges.
+- Library members may request books according to their patron category privileges.
 Please see below for details, and contact the librarian to discuss delivery options.